Essential student packs delivered to your university before you arrive. Save 10% on student packs - quote RGU17

 Spotlight on...Getting to know your flatmates

-We surveyed students who stayed in halls this year, asking them what information they wanted to know before they arrived and we will be using their feedback to keep you informed and prepared for September.
+We surveyed students who stayed in halls this year, asking them what information they wanted to know before they arrived and we will be using their feedback to keep you informed and prepared for your arrival in Aberdeen.

 Students tell us that they really want to know in advance who they will be sharing their new accommodation with.
 We have created a Facebook group just for students who have applied for accommodation with RGU – we would encourage you to join it and meet your flatmates and neighbours.
 This is a closed group so only your fellow students will be in the group.
 You can join even if you have a conditional or insurance offer, as long as you have made an application to RGU for your accommodation.